nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 ### Activity

 Compare the `fastq_list.txt` to the `fastq_table.txt`.
-Which populations to the samples we’ll be analyzing today originate from?
+Which populations do the samples we’ll be analyzing today originate from?

 <br>